Skip to content

 A person who makes a public interest disclosure in accordance with the PID Act.

-For the purposes of this policy, investigation includes any enquiry undertaken to establish whether the information that is the subject of the disclosure is a PID.
+For the purposes of this policy, investigation includes any enquiry undertaken to establish whether the information provided in a PID can be substantiated, including a review or audit.

 Schedule 4 of the PID Act defines maladministration as administrative action that: